Step 6: Collecting answers

 Sendouts: How many respondents (e-mail or SMS) the survey has been sent to.

 Completes: How many respondents have completed their answers to the survey.

-Drop-offs: How many of the respondents have dropped out of the survey before having completed their answer.
+Drop-offs: How many of the respondents have dropped out of the survey before completing their answers.

-Response time: How long does it take for your respondents to complete their answer.
+Response time: Average time for respondents to complete the survey.
 Calculated based on the median value of all completed answers.

 Desktop user: An estimation of how many responses have been registered on computers.

 Drop-off rate: Will show you where in the survey the drop-offs (if there are any) have occurred.

 Answers per day: Will show you the dates on which answers have been registered.
 This is interesting to follow to get an impression of the progression of survey responses and it can also be used in order to find the perfect times for adding reminders.